graysky2/kodi-logger/README.md

 * sed

 ## Installation and Setup
-Copy `kodi18.logger.sh`to a public directory such as `/usr/local/bin/` and make it executable.
+The included `Makefile` will install the script and optional systemd service/timer.
+Users of Arch can use the [PKGBUILD](https://aur.archlinux.org/packages/kodi-logger/) instead.
+All others can simply:
 ```
-% cp /path/to/kodi18-logger.sh /usr/local/bin/kodi18-logger.sh
+$ make
-% chmod 755 /usr/local/bin/kodi18-logger.sh
+# make install
 ```

-The script expects to have write access to `/var/log/kodi-watched.log` so you will need to manually create this file and change the ownership of it to the user who shall run the script:
+If you are NOT using the systemd service, the script expects to have write access to `/var/log/kodi-watched.log` so you will need to manually create this file and change the ownership of it to the user who shall run the script:

 ```
 # touch /var/log/kodi-watched.log